nikitaSisikin/FlowerClassificationPytorch/README.md

 Download the dataset and organize it into train, valid, and test sets within a directory.

-Or, download the orginised dataset [here](https://file.io/rWfnLNDkEKUv).
+Or, download the orginized dataset [here](https://file.io/rWfnLNDkEKUv).